grafana/grafana/docs/sources/panels-visualizations/visualizations/stat/index.md

 ### Show

-Displays a single value per column or series, or shows values for each row.
+Display a single value per column or series, or show values for each row.

 #### Calculate